 Location: 1526 Mission St, South Pasadena, CA 91030

-Originally opened in 1915 as a drug store where people came to eat and drinks sweets, pick up a prescription, mingle and buy souvenirs and goods, it was restored in the 90’s to its former glory.
+Originally opened in 1915 as a drug store where people came to eat and drink sweets, pick up a prescription, mingle, and buy souvenirs and goods, it was restored in the 90s to its former glory.
 With a set of antique pharmacy fixtures and an original soda fountain brought in from Joplin, Missouri on Route 66, it really is a step back in time.

-You can come here and sit inside or out and enjoy an AMAZING dessert (seriously, check out their menu, they have an awesome selection), and an entree.
-I know it’s a side, but I particularly love their cheese fries; there’s something so about the cheese melted on the over-sized fries that tastes so right.
+You can come here and sit inside or out and enjoy an AMAZING dessert, and an entree.
+I know it’s a side, but I particularly love their cheese fries; there’s something so about the cheese melted on the oversized fries that tastes so right.

 Then browse their selection of goods throughout the store and explore the rest of their interior.
 It’s definitely a great place to hang out (especially if it’s starting to get hot outside).